 ALTER SEQUENCE name [ INCREMENT [ BY ] increment ] [ MINVALUE minvalue | NO MINVALUE ] [ MAXVALUE maxvalue | NO MAXVALUE ] [ RESTART [ WITH ] start ] [ CACHE cache ] [ [ NO ] CYCLE ]

 ALTER SEQUENCE changes the parameters of an existing sequence generator.
-Any parameters not specifically set in the ALTER SEQUENCE command retain their prior settings.
+Any parameter not specifically set in the ALTER SEQUENCE command retains its prior setting.

 The name (optionally schema-qualified) of a sequence to be altered.

 The clause INCREMENT BY increment is optional.
 A positive value will make an ascending sequence, a negative one a descending sequence.
 If unspecified, the old increment value will be maintained.

 The optional clause MINVALUE minvalue determines the minimum value a sequence can generate.
 If NO MINVALUE is specified, the defaults of 1 and -263-1 for ascending and descending sequences, respectively, will be used.
 If neither option is specified, the current minimum value will be maintained.

 The optional clause MAXVALUE maxvalue determines the maximum value for the sequence.
 If NO MAXVALUE is specified, the defaults are 263-1 and -1 for ascending and descending sequences, respectively, will be used.
 If neither option is specified, the current maximum value will be maintained.

 The optional clause RESTART WITH start changes the current value of the sequence.

 The clause CACHE cache enables sequence numbers to be preallocated and stored in memory for faster access.
 The minimum value is 1 (only one value can be generated at a time, i.e., no cache).
 If unspecified, the old cache value will be maintained.